bigfix/developer.bigfix.com/site/reference/types/string.md

 # ul &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;ul&lt; (unordered list) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;ul&gt; (unordered list) tag modified by the first given string.

 # ul of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;ul&lt; (unordered list) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;ul&gt; (unordered list) tag.

 # unary operator &lt;string&gt; : unary operator